nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 1. Generate, but do not activate a new configuration signing key (see 5.4.1) (in an HA setup, for each node).
 The system uses the old (active) key(s) to sign the configuration.
 Upon the generation of a new key, the system generates a new anchor for the corresponding configuration sources.
 2. Download the anchor (see 5.2) containing the public key part(s) of the new signing key(s) and distribute the anchor along with the anchor file hash value either to the security server administrators (in case of internal configuration anchor) or to the federation partners (in case of external configuration anchor).
 3. Activate the new signing key(s) (see 5.4.2).
 The new signing key(s) should only be activated after all the affected server administrators have received and uploaded the distributed anchor.
-The central servers use the active key to sign configuration.
+The Central Servers use the active key to sign configuration.
 If a server administrator has not uploaded the configuration anchor containing the public key part of the new key before the new key is activated, the verification of the downloaded configuration in the security servers will fail and the services exchange with the X-Road participants described in the configuration will be discontinued.
 4. Delete the old signing key (in an HA setup, delete the old keys on all the nodes) (see 5.4.3).
 Upon the deletion of a key, the system generates a new configuration anchor.
 5. Download the generated anchor (it does not contain the public key part(s) of the old signing key(s)) and distribute the anchor along with the anchor file hash value either to the security server administrators (in case of internal configuration anchor) or to the federation partners (in case of external configuration anchor).